mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 moved in parts and assembled in its firing position, making it unwieldy and prone to counter-battery fire by lesser, but more practical, pieces.
-Its awesome warhead can be delivered to a target many kilometres away and a direct hit from its five ton shell would flatten a tank, or even a maritime vessel, with ease – before detonating.
+Its awesome warhead can be delivered to a target many kilometers away and a direct hit from its five ton shell would flatten a tank, or even a maritime vessel, with ease – before detonating.
 It is extremely slow to reload, requiring 1D